gleam-lang/website/cheatsheets/gleam-for-python-users.md

 | Modulo            | `%`    | `%`                       | Both values must be **ints**                                                           |
 | Pipe              |        | <code>&vert;></code>      | Gleam's pipe can pipe into anonymous functions.
 This operator does not exist in python |

-Some notes for python
+Some notes for Python:

 - `==` is always strict except for the following type coercions:
   - 0 is always cast `False`
   - 1 is always cast to `True`
-- Python operators are short circuiting as in Gleam.
+- Python operators are short-circuiting as in Gleam.
-- Python operators can be overloaded and be applied to any types with potential custom behaviours
+- Python operators can be overloaded and be applied to any types with potential custom behaviors

 ## Constants